DanielSands3/osticket-prereqs/README.md

 <img width="482" alt="image" src="https://github.com/user-attachments/assets/4b2935d8-7030-4564-93a7-d084d2a7c798" />
 </p>
 <p>
 Firstly, a Virtual Machine in Microsoft Azure must be created.
-This machine will house all of our installation files and eventually os-Ticket itself.</p>
+This machine will house all of our pre-aggregated installation files and eventually os-Ticket.</p>
 <br />

 <p>